 - Duties and Liabilities for Personal Representative (Form DE-147)

 - Letters (Form DE-150)

-In addition to preparing the above referenced probate forms, you will need to give notice to all interested parties and may be required to get a bond.
-If a person dies intestate, the estate will be administered under California intestate succession laws.
+In addition to preparing these probate forms, you will need to give all interested parties notice.
+Plus, you may need to get a bond.
+However, if a person dies intestate, the court will administer the estate under California intestate succession laws.

-The easiest way to represent yourself in probate court and complete the probate process.
-The easiest way to represent yourself is hire a non-attorney probate legal document preparer to help with the probate documents and guide you through the process.
-It is important to hire a registered legal document assistant who has experience in preparing the required probate forms.
-Make sure whomever you hire has good references.
+The easiest way to represent yourself in California probate court is to hire a non-attorney legal document preparer to help with the probate documents and guide you through the process.
+However, remember to hire a registered legal document assistant with experience preparing the required probate forms.
+Additionally, make sure whomever you hire has good references.
 What have other clients said about their service?
 How easy was the process?

 Luckily, A People’s Choice has over 35 years experience assisting clients with probate.
 You can read some of their testimonials here.
 Plus, our website has extensive articles on probate law for your reference.

 Contact A People’s Choice today for more information on how we can help you represent yourself in probate court.